 Step 2: Updating the system administrator

-<AdminUser>section of your configuration as shown above.
+<AdminUser>section of your configuration as shown below.
 You do not have to update the password element as it is already set in the user store.

 Step 3: Starting the server

-Start your server and try to log in as the admin user you specified.
-The password is the admin user's password in the LDAP server.
+Start your server and try to log in as the admin user you specified in Step 2.